 The Authority's net pension liability for the Plan is measured as the proportionate share of the net pension liability.
-The net pension liability of the Plan is measured as of June 30, 2018, and the total pension liability for the Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2017 rolled forward to June 30, 2018 using standard update procedures.
-The Local Government's proportion of the net pension liability was determined by CalPERS using the output from the Actuarial Valuation System and the fiduciary net position, as provided in the CalPERS Public Agency Cost-Sharing Allocation Methodology Report, which is a publicly available report that can be obtained at CalPERS' website, at www.calpers.ca.gov.
-The Authority's proportionate share of the net pension liability for the Plan as of the June 30, 2018 and 2019 was as follows:
+The net pension liability of the Miscellaneous Plan is measured as of June 30, 2019, and the total pension liability for the Miscellaneous Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2018 rolled forward to June 30, 2019 using standard update procedures.
+The Authority's proportion of the net pension liability was determined by CalPERS using the output from the Actuarial Valuation System and the fiduciary net position, as provided in the CalPERS Public Agency Cost-Sharing Allocation Methodology Report, which is a publicly available report that can be obtained at CalPERS' website, at www.calpers.ca.gov The Authority's proportionate share of the net pension liability for the Miscellaneous Plan as of the June 30, 2018 and 2019 measurement dates was as follows:

-Proportion - June 30, 2018 0.01692%
+Proportion - June 30, 2019 0.04275%

-Proportion - June 30, 2019 0.01672%
+Proportion - June 30, 2020 0.04808%

-Change - increase (decrease) (0.00020%)
+Change - increase (decrease) 0.00533%